 Yes, you can mix and heat bottles the old-fashioned way, but friends who have purchased formula mixers joke that it changed their lives.
 The Baby Brezza Formula Pro is the one I recommend; just be sure to CAREFULLY follow the setup instructions, else you could be accidentally watering down his/her bottles.

-A cheaper, low-tech option, which requires manual mixing is the beloved Dr. Brown’s Formula Mixing Pitcher.
+A cheaper, low-tech (and WAY more economical) option, which requires manual mixing is the beloved Dr. Brown’s Formula Mixing Pitcher.
 This requires about a minute of manual pumping, but produces a whole pitcher full of formula that can be used for up to 24 hours from the time it was mixed.
 Many parents (especially parents of multiples) swear by it.

 Although it was designed for bottle-prep, you can keep using the bökee for sippy cups down the road, and even for helping toddlers learn to pour their own drinks without knocking over the cup and spilling everywhere (because, #independence).
 Winner of the 2020 JPMA Innovation Award for best product under $25; use the code LUCIESLIST10 for 10% off your total purchase.

 Some babies are major spitters, meaning they spit up ALL THE TIME and EVERYWHERE.
 In fact, if you look at any random photo of my girls in the 1st year of their lives, chances are they were spitting up while the picture was taken (proof in picture).
 They both spit up heavily for a solid 9 or 10 months, so don’t be alarmed by the daily sprayings you may endure.